gokadin/ai-backpropagation-continued/README.tex.md

 The function always outputs a number in the range $[0, 1]$, representing a *probability distribution*.
 This means that the sum of the outpus of each node of a layer will always be equal to $1$.
 In other words, softmax transforms any input vector of arbitrarily large or small numbers into a probability distribution.

-This is why it's often used on the output layer, when we need to classify our data into categories.
+This is why it's often used on the output layer, where we need to classify our data into categories.

 ### More error functions